plxtra/authority-api/src/content/docs/rest/asset/index.md

 | 200  | Success | Content is an array of [AssetType](../../proto/authority/#assettype) objects. |
 | 422  | Failure | Invalid data was provided.<br>Content is a JSON array of one or more error codes describing the problem. |

-## Add or update multiple Assets
+## Add or update Assets

 `POST /asset`

-Adds or updates existing Asset registrations.
+Adds or updates multiple registered Assets simultaneously.
+The Context data will be merged with any existing registration.

 ### POST Body